Babe-Algorithm/BABE/README.md

 # BABE
-The algorithm for fairness pre-processing in the presence of latent explanatory variables.
+The algorithm for fairness pre-processing in the presence of latent explanatory variables

-DISCLAIMER

-THIS SOURCE CODE IS SUPPLIED "AS IS" WITHOUT WARRANTY OF ANY KIND, AND ITS AUTHORS DISCLAIM ANY AND ALL WARRANTIES, INCLUDING BUT NOT LIMITED TO ANY IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, AND ANY WARRANTIES OR NON INFRINGEMENT.
-THE USER ASSUMES ALL LIABILITY AND RESPONSIBILITY FOR USE OF THIS SOURCE CODE, AND THE AUTHORS WILL NOT BE LIABLE FOR
-DAMAGES OF ANY KIND RESULTING FROM ITS USE.
-Without limiting the generality of the foregoing, the authors do not warrant that the Source Code will be error-free, will operate without interruption, or will meet the needs of the user.